python-poetry/poetry/docs/cli.md

 The `install` command reads the `pyproject.toml` file from the current project, resolves the dependencies, and installs them.

-{{% note %}}
-Normally, you should prefer `poetry sync` to `poetry install` to avoid untracked outdated packages.
-However, if you have set `virtualenvs.create = false` to install dependencies into your system environment, which is discouraged, or `virtualenvs.options.system-site-packages = true` to make system site-packages available in your virtual environment, you should use `poetry install` because `poetry sync` will normally not work well in these cases.
-{{% /note %}}

 ```bash
 poetry install
 ```